The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-yeah yeah more prosperous we are the happier we'll be the other thing that I thought was cool you know they do free education free health care all that good stuff but they also were like hey 60% of the land is gonna be like dedicated to nature and but there's no I think you they don't allow mountain climbing they like have these amazing mountains because they're in the himalayas yeah but you're not allowed and he said this great line he goes he goes nature is he goes nature is not meant to be conquered he's like man has this thirst to just conquer everything oh there's a mountain I gotta climb it put my flag on top and they just had a different attitude it's like nature is beautiful it's meant to be enjoyed meant to be it's sacred it's it's meant to be sort of revered and not conquered and I just thought man these people roll to a a different a different beat and I respect it I'm glad that these little experiments live
+Yeah.
+The more prosperous we are, the happier we'll be.
+The other thing I thought was cool: they do free education, free health care — all that good stuff.
+But they also said, "60% of the land is going to be dedicated to nature."
+I think they don't allow mountain climbing.
+They have these amazing mountains because they're in the Himalayas, but you're not allowed to climb them.
+He said this great line: "*Nature is not meant to be conquered.*" He went on to say that man has this thirst to conquer everything — "Oh, there's a mountain, I gotta climb it, put my flag on top."
+They just had a different attitude.
+It's like nature is beautiful, meant to be enjoyed.
+It's sacred; it's meant to be revered, not conquered.
+I just thought, man, these people roll to a different beat, and I respect it.
+I'm glad that these little experiments live.

 Sam Parr

-I had the exact same feeling which is I saw him talk and and they sort of fit a lot of the stereotypes that you would have with like a nepal the dalai lama like this like rise because and I think they're like they have like a national outfit or something like that and it looks like the boot and they are buddhist but it looks like that like whatever the dalai lama like the shaw or whatever he wears so they like good genes
+I had the exact same feeling.
+I saw him talk, and they sort of fit a lot of the stereotypes you would have — like Nepal, the Dalai Lama.
+I think they have a national outfit or something like that, and it looks like the [unclear: "boot"].
+They are Buddhist, and it looks like the Dalai Lama’s shawl or whatever he wears.
+So, they have, like, "good genes."

 Shaan Puri